The

 - The use of a 4-position rotary switch ground the

-pins through diodes to bypass or one of the filtering
+appropriate pins through diodes to select "bypass" or one

 How well does it work?